 - Many people think that these new Inhumans are just mutants running around with a new title.
 They are ordinary civilians who find out that they are a minority (though not as rare as mutants), have powers thrust upon them, and are a part of a larger conflict, and many are hated for being different and are considered freaks.
-Even longtime X-Men writer Chris Claremont has commented on this, accusing Marvel and Disney of making the Inhumans into mutant Expies to benefit the Marvel Cinematic Universe (which can't use mutants due to rights issues).
+Even longtime X-Men writer Chris Claremont has commented on this, accusing Marvel and Disney of making the Inhumans into mutant Expies to benefit the Marvel Cinematic Universe (which, before 2019, couldn't use mutants due to rights issues).
 This was later Confrimed by Charles Soule on a episode of Ryan Stegman's Podcast.

 - Uncanny X-Men dealt with this very topic, as the X-Men realize that very few could be able to tell the difference between a mutant and an Inhuman, thus making their struggle more complicated.

-- Secret Keeper: Lockjaw knows that Blackbolt is alive, but has not told Medusa.
+- Secret-Keeper: Lockjaw knows that Blackbolt is alive, but has not told Medusa.